kkoscielniak/the-garden-content/knowledge/react/HOCs.md

 We can nest HOC wrapping, but we need to be mindful about the order of such operations.

 The concept of HOCs has its roots in the [functional-programming](/functional-programming) [higher-order-fns](/higher-order-fns).

+HOCs allow for `render` hijacking, props and state manipulation and state abstraction.